 Recovering from the loss will take time and support.
 Seeing a counsellor is an effective way to learn to cope with the stressors associated with the loss.

-I am experienced in working with sexual minorities, including those in the LGBTQ+ community, and people practicing non-monogamy and BDSM.
-I also work with people in the sex industry on concerns related to relationships and identity.
+We are experienced in working with sexual minorities, including those in the LGBTQ+ community, and people practicing non-monogamy and BDSM.
+We also work with people in the sex industry on concerns related to relationships and identity.

 The journey of sexual self-discovery is not an easy or straightforward one.
 In some cases, clients can find it helpful to have a professional validate that their sexuality is not unhealthy and support them on this journey.
 In other cases, clients with non-standard sexualities seek counselling for issues that are not directly related to their sexual orientation and behaviour, however they find it helpful to have a non-judgmental and informed counsellor so that when they are discussing whatever issues they want to work on, they do not have to censor themselves or be judged on this part of their life.

-I work with your sexual concerns, whether you come to me as an individual or as a couple.
+We work with your sexual concerns, whether you come to us as an individual or as a couple.

 Concerns about an aspect of your sexuality or sex life can often be difficult to understand and resolve because of the culture of shame and silence that surrounds sex and sexuality in our society.
 This shame is often internalized by us as individuals, making it difficult to find opportunities to work through a sexual issue.

-I offer a safe, comfortable, non-judgemental space to discuss any sexual concerns, including:
+We offer a safe, comfortable, non-judgemental space to discuss sexual concerns.

 Sexuality is one of the most wonderful, complicated, scary, challenging and fun parts of being human.
-I can help you to find meaning in your sexuality and harmony in your sex life.
+We can help you to find meaning in your sexuality and harmony in your sex life.

-I am trained in in EFT (Emotionally Focused Therapy) which views emotions as important indicators of the normal and healthy needs that people experience in relationships.
-Although these emotions can sometimes feel overwhelming, I believe that it is the act of honouring them, not overcoming them, that can help people to achieve relationships that are peaceful, caring, and passionate.
-I am experienced in working on relationship concerns with individuals and couples, and both monogamous and non-monogamous relationships.
+We use EFT (Emotionally Focused Therapy) which views emotions as important indicators of the normal and healthy needs that people experience in relationships.
+Although these emotions can sometimes feel overwhelming, we believe that it is the act of honouring them, not overcoming them, that can help people to achieve relationships that are peaceful, caring, and passionate.
+We are experienced in working on relationship concerns with individuals and couples, and both monogamous and non-monogamous relationships.